Katy600/RSpec-EquivalenceMatchers-examples/Hooks_before_after_and_around.md

 I want to make sure that setting those values is not going to cause problems in my other examples.
 Because if I just do it one time, that car object is still around.

 It's still what's going to be referred to.
 By you calling before example, I'm going to be creating a new instance of it each time.
 I'm essentially refreshing it with a new instance.
 That's not a particularly expensive operation, so that's okay.

+Why did I use before example?
+Well because I'm setting some values here, and I just want to make sure that setting those values is not going to cause problems in my other examples, right?
+Because if I just do it one time, that car object is still around.

+It's still what's going to be referred to.
+By you calling before example, I'm going to be creating a new instance of it each time.
+I'm essentially refreshing it with a new instance.
+That's not a particularly expensive operation, so that's okay.